The gravitational field of a laser beam beyond the short wavelength approximation: First order and frame dragging

-For small distances between emitter and absorber, we find directly Eq.~(\ref{jupsmall}), where $I^{(0)}$ has to be taken from Eq.~(\ref{eq:brombeere}).
+For small distances between emitter and absorber of the laser beam, we find directly Eq.~(\ref{jupsmall}), where $I^{(0)}$ has to be taken from Eq.~(\ref{eq:brombeere}).
 In Fig.~\ref{fig:firstorder}, the function $I_\xi^{\lambda(1)}$ is illustrated as a function of $\xi$ and $\zeta$ for $\chi=1$.
 The plots for $I_\chi^{\lambda(1)}$ would look similar when plotted as a function of $\chi$ and $\zeta$ for $\xi=1$.